 When I am not on the radio You will find me in one of the family owned tow trucks.
 My Father and Mother started the Goldbeck Towing Co. over fifty years ago and my brother and I are still hooked on the family business.
 Dad just can't seem to retire, he will accompany me on many of the local tow calls.
 So if you happen to see one of the big green trucks going down the highway wave but don't call N9ETD as there isn't any ham gear in the business vehicles.

 Dream come true for MVARA member Craig, N9ETD

 All of his life Craig, N9ETD has dreamt of having a “Big Time” ham radio tower in his backyard but there has always been some obstacle shattering that dream.
 That all changed in the fall of 2008 while picking up an amplifier purchased from Richard, NJ9K.
 Richard mentioned that his 72 foot freestanding crank-up tower was for sale as well.
 After hours of soul searching, consulting with friends and family plus a home plot evaluation Craig purchased the tower.
 With help from his MVARA friends Craig’s dreams are coming true as he takes down the crank-up, hauls it home and plants it in the backyard.
-For a pictorial story from crank-down to crank-up of the dream come tower true please visit.
-Craig's Tower Project

 Back to Members Page